haydenbbickerton/zara_mkbootimg/README.md

-To compile a boot.img using this, run this(adjust it to fit your needs):
+To compile a boot.img, run this(adjust it to fit your needs):

     mkbootimg --kernel zImage --ramdisk initramfs.cpio.gz --base 0x80600000 --cmdline 'console=ttyHSL0,115200,n8 androidboot.hardware=zaracl user_debug=31' -o new_boot.img